docsforadobe/premiere-plugin-guide/docs/intro/plugin-installation.md

 ## Dog Ears

-Premiere Pro’s built-in player has a mode to display statistics, historically known as “dog ears”, which can be useful in debugging and tuning performance of importers, effects, transitions, and transmitters.
+Premiere Pro's built-in player has a mode to display statistics, historically known as "dog ears", which can be useful in debugging and tuning performance of importers, effects, transitions, and transmitters.
 The statistics include frames per second, frames dropped during playback, pixel format rendered, render size, and field type being rendered.

 You can bring up the debug console in Premiere Pro.
 You can do this via Ctrl/Cmd-F12.
 To enable the dog ears, type this: